 Reply to Kitty.

-As a result, the very same type of yarn and the very same number of crochet hook do not produce the same gauge like in the given description.
+As a result, the very same type of yarn and the very same number of crochet hooks do not produce the same gauge as in the given description.
 What is the solution?
 To calculate your own gauge.
 Here is a reminder for you how to calculate it.

-What should you do farther with that new (your own) gauge?
-Just recalculate dimensions of your top (sweater, dress, what ever) according to your new gauge.
-Here is an example how to calculate necessary number of stitches and rows.
+What should you do further with that new (your own) gauge?
+Just recalculate the dimensions of your top (sweater, dress, whatever) according to your new gauge.
+Here is an example how to calculate the necessary number of stitches and rows.